KrisBobLea/malcolm-rule-management/readme.md

 }
 ```
 ## Why named Malcolm Rule Structure?
-because of the band AC\DC's guitarist Malcolm Young.
+Because of the band AC\DC's guitarist Malcolm Young.

 ## How to use this editor?
 This editor just is a example, you need merge this code to your project.